devnamdev2003/angular-expense-tracker/README.md

 * The application is specifically designed for **mobile devices**.
 * Features responsive components, intuitive touch controls, and visually appealing UI optimized for small screens.
-* Not intended for laptop or desktop usage.
+* Not intended for laptop or desktop usage (though it works as PWA).

 ---